SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

-As part of these layers, two classes were identified.
-The first is \triangledtext{1} \textit{environmental and data processing analysis}, which includes research focused on analyzing various distortions within the image processing and their impact on neural networks~\cite{dodge_understanding_2016, karahan_how_2016} and perception algorithms~\cite{pezzementi_putting_2018}.
+\cpar{\triangledtext{1}~Environmental and Data Processing Analysis} Different research focused on analyzing various distortions within the image processing and their impact on neural networks~\cite{dodge_understanding_2016, karahan_how_2016} and perception algorithms~\cite{pezzementi_putting_2018}.
 The analyzed distortions relate to digital images, printed objects, or adversarial distortions from security-related research.

-The second class of these layers affects \triangledtext{5} \textit{digital image processing improvements} aiming to ameliorate the digitized images' data processing.
+\cpar{\triangledtext{5}~Digital Image Processing Improvements} Improvements in this class aim to ameliorate digitized image data processing.
 Since the exact functionalities of the on-chip processing in the sensor layer and the functions of the \ac{ISP} within the data preparation layer are not standardized, we will classify the respective work in this subsection, covering both layers.
-Much of this research aims to optimize parameters of the \ac{ISP}~\cite{blasinski_optimizing_2018, yahiaoui_overview_2019, robidoux_end--end_2021, mosleh_hardware---loop_2020, yahiaoui_optimization_2019, yahiaoui_impact_2018, pezzementi_putting_2018, molloy_impact_2023} but due to the possible tasks of their proposed work it is classified also in this combined subsection.
-Similar work~\cite{heide_flexisp_2014, buckler_reconfiguring_2017, diamond_dirty_2021, yu_reconfigisp_2021} does not only try to optimize parameters on existing components both in the sensor layer and data preparation layer but tries to replace components of the image processing pipeline with new ones to improve the visual quality of images and the performance of \ac{CV} algorithms.
+Much of this research aims to optimize parameters of the \ac{ISP}~\cite{blasinski_optimizing_2018, yahiaoui_overview_2019, robidoux_end--end_2021, mosleh_hardware---loop_2020, yahiaoui_optimization_2019, yahiaoui_impact_2018, pezzementi_putting_2018, molloy_impact_2023}, but due to the possible tasks of their proposed work, it is classified in this combined subsection.
+Similar work~\cite{heide_flexisp_2014, buckler_reconfiguring_2017, diamond_dirty_2021, yu_reconfigisp_2021, wang_adaptiveisp_2024} does not only try to optimize parameters on existing components both in the sensor layer and data preparation layer but tries to replace components of the image processing pipeline with new ones to improve the visual quality of images and the performance of \ac{CV} algorithms.
 By optimizing or replacing processing steps in the image processing pipeline, the impact of adversarial distortions, printed objects, or other physical attacks can potentially be reduced.
 A similar approach is given by \citeauthor{avidan_all_2022}~\cite{avidan_all_2022}.
-We want to point out that upgrading and replacing existing architectures requires significantly more effort than analyzing and optimizing existing components.